 The Goods and Services Tax (GST) is incurred on the cost of various services provided to the Scheme by third parties.
-The Scheme qualifies for Reduced Input Tax Credit; hence expenses have been recognised in profit or loss net of the amount of GST recoverable from the Australian Taxation Office.
+The Scheme qualifies for Reduced Input Tax Credit; hence expenses such as Responsible Entity's fees have been recognised in profit or loss net of the amount of GST recoverable from the Australian Taxation Office.
 Payables are stated with the amount of GST included.
 The net amount of GST recoverable is included in receivables in the balance sheet.
 Cash flows are included in the statement of cash flows on a gross basis.